lorinbeer/lorinbeer.github.io/_posts/2013-06-02-basic-makefiles.md

     echo clean done
 </pre>

 the first definition is interpreted as the default goal when make is run with no arguments.
-For that reason, we place the rule handling the executable first
+For that reason, we place the rule handling the executable first.
+The clean target removes intermediate compilation artifacts.

 ## recursive makefiles